foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/011-detector-fields.md

         }
     }
 ```
-[TODO: cleanup
-]
-Pros:
-- Enables a lot of flexibility, and is how APIs like [Llama Stack](https://github.com/meta-llama/llama-stack) provides additional information, whether on datasets or models
-- Field/attribute values do not have to be limited to particular types like string or floats
-- Broad enough to be a backup for any new fields

-Cons:
-- `metadata` as a term is extremely broad
-- Addition of `metadata` may create confusion with current `evidence`
-- Arbitrary keys and values will be difficult to validate [though a decision could be made to not validate, like how `detector_params` are very flexible on detector requests]
+- To distinguish `metadata` from the existing `evidence` field, any attributes under `evidence` are meant to help answer: "Why was this decision made?"

-Any 'actionable' needs to be not in metadata, orchestrator is currently not designed to take any 'action'/decision based on model outputs - the API is designed to present information to the user/consuming application that can then decide what to do with the information, whether it's doing another generation call or masking or presenting the info to that consuming application's users.
+- `metadata` will just present information, and the orchestrator will not be altering workflow directions based on any information within the `metadata`.
+The orchestrator is currently not designed to take any action or decision based on model outputs, as the API is designed to present information to the orchestrator API user or consuming application.
+The user or application can then decide what to do with the information, whether doing another generation call, masking text, or further presenting the info to that consuming application's users.

-`evidence` has to answer "why was this decision made?"
+- The updates will affect what endpoints of the detector API return, and changes will be reflected on the orchestrator API as well.
+- To keep the experience consistent among various detector API endpoints i.e. `/text/contents` vs. others, any added fields will be on the same level e.g. on the same level as `detection`.

 ### Alternate Considerations

+A few alternate strategies were considered with pros and cons documented.

 #### Alternate naming for new high-level field to nest new fields